Miriam Cordero likes everything about flowers. This is a good thing, because Cordero’s business is flowers. Three years ago, she launched…

 The building was the Gold Medal recipient for the 2019 Rudy Bruner Award for Urban Excellence.

-Make plans to come early for dinner or dinks at one of Crosstown Conscourse’s many restaurants.
+Make plans to come early for dinner or drinks at one of Crosstown Conscourse’s many restaurants.

 Proud Mary brings handcrafted gifts, art, and vintage clothing to the Crosstown neighborhood.